zakaryjs/CA-T2A2-Webserver_API/README.md

 ### R6: An ERD for your app

 ### R7: Detail any third party services that your app will use

+**Flask**
+Flask is a lightweight, and easily expandable web framework built for Python.
+Flask is designed to be easy to use, and easy to fit to any users needs.
+Flask makes use of the Web Server Gateway Interface in order to process the requests between a web server and the Flask app itself.
+It allows users to efficiently build web applications.
+At its core, Flask provides users with the ability to design routes, with specified HTTP requests, and allows them to associate these routes with HTML and CSS, in order to create a front end.
+As it is a lightweight framework, a key feature is to be able to, as mentioned above, easily expand its functionality through the use of libraries or other extensions.

+**Psycopg2**
+Psycopg2 is a PostgreSQL database adapter for Python, that allows for Python apps to directly connect to a PostgreSQL database.
+The adapter was designed for databases which perform a significant number of CRUD based operations, and as such is able to efficiently perform these operations without issue.
+Psycopg2 is defined to be both efficient and secure, and as such is a reliable way to connect Python applications to PSQL databases.

+**SQLAlchemy**
+SQLAlchemy is an Object Relational Mapper that allows Python developers to take full advantage of the power of SQL, through an adapted language based on Python.
+SQLAlchemy allows developers to interact with SQL databases through the use of Python objects, which act as the data stored inside of an SQL database.
+Database tables are defined as classes, and nest inside them all fields of a certain table and their relationships between other tables.
+SQLAlchemy allows developers to perform highly sophisticated SQL queries without writing SQL itself, meaning that databases can be modified directly from the ORM.

+**Marshmallow**
+Marshmallow is a library that is used to both serialise and deserialise objects for use with Python and ORMs.
+Marshmallow is used to convert complex datatypes, including dictionaries, into the JSON format, from which they can then be used in web server APIs.
+Marshmallow also provides a schema functionality, which allows for validation of data, as well as deserialisation and serialisation of objects in order to ensure consistency and reliability when converting data between app-level objects and Python datatypes.

+**Bcrypt**
+Bcrypt is a library that uses cryptographic functions in order to securely hash, and then salt plain text, sensitive data, that results in an unreadable string.
+Bcrypt is designed to be slow at this process, in order to reduce the strength, severity, and speed of brute-force based attacks, in order to ensure that encrypted hashes are as secure as possible.
+Bcrypts abilities to prevent brute-force attacks, and compensate for future faster hardware ensure that the library will still be secure in the future.

+**JWT Token (JSON Web Token)**
+A JSON Web Token is a JSON Object which is used to reliably and securely transfer pieces of information between two destinations over the internet.
+JWT is often used in web apps and servers such as this Media Management API in order to verify a users identity before performing specific CRUD operations.
+A JWT has three parts: Header, Payload, and Signature.
+The header contains the type of the token (JWT), and the algorithm used for signing (eg SHA256).
+The Payload contains claims, which are the pieces of information that is being exchanged via the token.
+The signature is used to valid and ensure that the contents of the exchanged message were not modified in anyway.

 ### R8: Describe your projects models in terms of the relationships they have with each other